eddieleejw/textgpt/README.md

-conda env create -f environment_win.yml conda activate textgpt pip install requirements_win.txt streamlit run streamlit.py
+conda env create -f environment_win.yml conda activate textgpt pip install requirements_win.txt
 ```
-3. In a web browser, type into the address bar: `http://localhost:8501`

 ## Mac M1
 1. Open terminal and navigate to the directory you want to put the repo in